hanzlika/drughunter-molecule-extractor/README.md

 1) The webpage is accessed through [requests](https://pypi.org/project/requests/)
 2) [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) is used to gather all pdf links on the webpage
 3) Pdfs are downloaded using those links
-4) Pdfs are segmented into individual images using [decimer-image-segmentation](https://github.com/Kohulan/DECIMER-Image-Segmentation/tree/master)
+4a) Pdfs are segmented into individual images using [decimer-image-segmentation](https://github.com/Kohulan/DECIMER-Image-Segmentation/tree/master)
+4b) If the molecules of the months set is targeted, segmentation is done using rectangle detection instead
 5) If --text option is on, the bounding boxes of these segments are used to attempt text extraction as well (using fitz from [pymupdf](https://pymupdf.readthedocs.io/en/latest/module.html))
 6) The segments are recognized using [MolScribe](https://github.com/thomas0809/MolScribe)
 7) Inchikeys are gathered from the recognized smiles using [rdkit](https://www.rdkit.org/)